lydtechconsulting/kafka-streams-windowing/README.md

 ## Observable Outputs....

 What can we see?
-data-creator logs contain records being emitted each window-app has logs containing:
+The link-data-generator logs contain the records being emitted Each window-app has logs containing:
 - a peek of the ingested record
 - a peek of the final event (window aggregation)